MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Sending-OnOff-Commands.md

 ***

 # 5. Conclusion
-In this hands-on, you learned how to create your Zigbee application projects starting with ZigbeeMinimal example.
-And how to configure your application as different type of Zigbee node (coordinator, Router, etc.), how to enable/disable different plugins for different functionality to meet your needs, and how to form a centralized network and join this network.
+In this hands-on, you learned how to send different ZCL command and how to handle the received command from the user application level.
+As well as how to enable/disable different plugins for different functionality to meet your needs.
 Also demonstrates how to evaluate the data being transmitted in the Zigbee network using the Network Analyzer tool.